Book A Consultation

 Deferred Payment Agreements

-Interest and administration fees may apply, and eligibility requires savings under £23,250 and sufficient property value for repayment.
+Interest and administration charges may apply, and eligibility is usually limited to those with savings below £23,250 and sufficient property value.

 Financial Products for Care Fee Planning

-Several financial products help manage long-term care costs, including immediate care annuities, equity release, and long-term care insurance.
-Each product offers unique benefits and considerations, so evaluate options carefully and seek independent financial advice.
+A range of financial products can help manage care costs, including immediate care annuities, equity release, and long-term care insurance.
+Each option has advantages and limitations, making professional advice important.

 Immediate Care Annuities